n4ika/n4ika/README.md

 > _If you've ever said, “I don’t know where to go for help,” this app is for you._
 🔗 [Pitch deck →](https://docs.google.com/presentation/d/1P1a9qKGT2PBqb4xHzpyNOqnVtIe2jAvSntUWXtpgf5s/edit?slide=id.p#slide=id.p) *(coming soon)*
 💡 Got ideas, experience, or want to contribute?
 [Reach out!](mailto:naika.c.3113@gmail.com)

+💡 Looking to collaborate on any of these projects?
+Have UX ideas?
+Want to co-build weird stuff?
+[Let’s chat](mailto:naika.c.3113@gmail.com).

 </details>